andrewwhitehouse/andrewwhitehouse.github.io/_posts/2018-09-05-coedethics-part-2.md

 * What might get in my way?
 * And how might I get over that?

-I wrote about Cori Crider's talk previously [InfoQ link](https://www.infoq.com/presentations/big-data-kills).
+I wrote about Cori Crider's talk previously [[InfoQ](https://www.infoq.com/presentations/big-data-kills)].

 [Caitlin McDonald](https://twitter.com/cmcd_phd) talked about being a **Data Citizen** and the [Data Ethics Canvas](https://theodi.org/article/data-ethics-canvas) that can be injected into the work that we do.
 Government Digital Services has also released a [Data Science Ethical Framework](https://gds.blog.gov.uk/2017/11/27/updating-the-data-science-ethical-framework/).

-Cathy O'Neill's book [Weapons of Math Destruction](https://weaponsofmathdestructionbook.com/) talks about the impact of algorithms that on modern life, which lack transparency.
+Caitlin referenced Cathy O'Neill's book [Weapons of Math Destruction](https://weaponsofmathdestructionbook.com/) which talks about the impact of algorithms that on modern life, which lack transparency.

-Caitlin draws parallels between how citizens interact with the law, and how data citizens interact with data science. _How can we as data citizens push for more effective and fair data science, which impacts us?
-A first step might be insisting on the same level of transparency for ethical data practices in data science as there are in law.
+Caitlin draws parallels between how citizens interact with the law, and how data citizens interact with data science. _How can we as data citizens push for more effective and fair data science, which impacts us?_ A first step might be insisting on the same level of transparency for ethical data practices in data science as there are in law.

 You have to [treat data like people](http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1005399), because most metadata is about people.